Featured SPEAKERS

 To handle the high frequencies, the KEF C40 used their excellent T33 tweeters.
 These were actually made by the highly respected French speaker company Audax and were designed specifically to KEF's specs.

 These were top of the line in the KEF C Series that was built from '85 to '88.
 KEF described this C40 design as a "2 & 1/2 way" speaker, in which the bottom mounted driver acts as a subwoofer to handle the very lowest frequencies.
-The versatile C40 can be used either as a compact floor-standing speaker or it can be placed on low stands.
+The versatile C40 can be used either as a compact floor-standing speaker (or it can be placed on the included low stands as shown in the photos.)
 It is built to effortlessly handle 100 watts and it has all of the exceptionally accurate, warm and musical reproduction that built KEF's reputation in the '80's.

 Here's another excellent description of the C40: